Healing Through Humour

 Learn more ways to laugh

 Laughter is one of those things, like getting exercise or watching what you eat, that you can do yourself.
-Here are a few ways to laugh more:
+There are many ways to bring more laughter into your life.

 It's easy to think that the only things that can help your health are things that others do for you or to you—the medicines you take, the doctors you visit, the surgeries or operations you have.
 And these are all important.
 But laughter is effective treatment you can do for yourself.
 And you don't need a medical licence to do it.